-Starting from version 2.10 software supports automatic conversion of databases coming from the previous versions of the software (versions 2.00 and later are supported).
-This means users can comfortably use their existing databases from previous versions without putting any extra effort to transfer existing data.
-When database from older version of the software is open in new version of the software user will be prompted to start automatic database conversion.
-After database is successfully converted it will become fully compatible with the new version of the software.
+Starting from version 2.10, the software supports automatic conversion of databases coming from previous versions of the software (versions 2.00 and later are supported).
+This means users can comfortably import their existing databases (version 2.00 or later) without additional effort.
+When a database from an older version of the software is open in the new version, the user will be prompted to start automatic database conversion.